legendy4141/LanceDB/docs/src/basic.md

 ## Using the Embedding API
 You can use the embedding API when working with embedding models.
-It automatically vectorizes the data at ingestion and query time and comes with built-in integrations with popular embedding models like Openai, Hugging Face, Sentence Transformers, CLIP and more.
+It automatically vectorizes the data at ingestion and query time and comes with built-in integrations with popular embedding models like , Hugging Face, Sentence Transformers, CLIP and more.

 === "Python"

     ```python
     --8<-- "python/python/tests/docs/test_embeddings_optional.py:imports"
-    --8<-- "python/python/tests/docs/test_embeddings_optional.py:openai_embeddings"
+    --8<-- "python/python/tests/docs/test_embeddings_optional.py:_embeddings"
     ```

 === "Typescript[^1]"